-Figure 8-404aq – Request PADP-element format
+Figure 8-404aq – Service Request ANQP-element format

-The token identifies a specific instance of the PADP request.

-The Service Identifier Hash HashService Identifier Hash (SIH) field is a 6 octet version of a Unique Service Identifier Hash (USID) for the service which is within the Request or Response PADP-element.
+The Service Identifier HashService Identifier Hash (SIH) field is a 6 octet version of a Unique Service Identifier Hash (USID) for the service which is within the Request or Response ANQP-element.
+The hash is used both as a identifier within a service query request and also as a response identification of services that are available within the AP.
 See Annex AQ1.2 for further information.

-8.4.6.2.2 Response PADP-element
+8.4.4.21 Service Discovery Response

-The Response PADP-element is used to provide service information between STAs using the GAS protocol in response to a Request PADP-element.
-The Response PADP-element is used in a GAS Query Response.
+The Service Response ANQP-element is used to provide service information between STAs in response to a Service Request ANQP-element.
+The Response ANQP-element is used in a GAS Query Response.